institut-de-genomique/MaGuS/README.md

 This modular tool uses a draft genome assembly, a genome map and high-throughput sequencing paired-end data.

-MaGuS provides new quality metrics and perfomed a new scaffolding of the assembly increasing the continuity by creating new links in low-covered regions and highly repeated regions where other usual scaffolding methods lack consistency.
+MaGuS provides new quality metrics and performed a new scaffolding of the assembly increasing the continuity by creating new links in low-covered regions and highly repeated regions where other usual scaffolding methods lack consistency.

 It's based on five steps :

-The fist is "wgp2map" wich perfomes sorted anchored tags with a keygene file and the bam file of tags alignements on sequences assembly.
+The first is "wgp2map" which performes sorted anchored tags with a keygene file and the bam file of tags alignments on sequences assembly.
-Next, "map2links" creates the putative links between scaffolds with teh magus format map file generated in first step (or on a manual way).
+Next, "map2links" creates the putative links between scaffolds with the magus format map file generated in first step (or on a manual way).
 Third, "pairs2links" step uses NGS data to validate some putative links and estimates gaps.
 Then it creates a ".de" format file for new scaffolding.
 At least, "links2scaf" outputs the new final assembly with all those informations.
 Finally, the "map2qc" step gives quality metrics about this new assembly.